 Botswana’s Membership in International Organizations

-The current U.S. Ambassador to Botswana is Craig Cloud; other principal embassy officials are listed in the Department’s Key Officers List.
-Ambassador Cloud is concurrently accredited to the Southern African Development Community (SADC), which is headquartered in Gaborone.
+Principal embassy officials are listed in the Department’s Key Officers List.
+The ambassador is concurrently accredited to the Southern African Development Community, which is headquartered in Gaborone.

 Botswana maintains an embassy in the United States at 1531-1533 New Hampshire Avenue NW, Washington DC 20036 (tel.
 202-244-4990).